atamis/atamis.me/content/posts/2022-08-12-gitlab-ci-clickbait.md

 So we have 3 different stages in strict order, but also note that the `interaction2` step depends on the `interaction1` step.
-This is because, if they run in parallel, they both will produce artifacts for the same path based on the artifacts of the `git:prep` stage, and then one of their artifacts "wins" (gets downloaded second) and makes it to the `git:push` step and actually gets committed.
-So `interaction2` runs second (via the `needs` directive) and runs in serial so that it can receive artifacts from `interaction1` and so its artifacts include changes from both interaction steps.
-Even better, `interaction2` is marked as `allow_failure` (it's not the most reliable program), but even if it does fail, `interaction1`s artifacts are still committed correctly.
+This is because, if they run in parallel, they both will produce artifacts for the same path (the repo made in `git:pre`), and then one of their artifacts "wins" when the `git:push` step downloads one second and only that one actually gets committed.
+So `interaction2` runs second (via the `needs` directive) and runs in serial so that it can receive artifacts from `interaction1` and so its artifacts include changes from both interaction steps. `interaction2` is marked as `allow_failure` (it's not the most reliable program), but even if it does fail, `interaction1`s artifacts are still committed correctly.

 # What Was Slow

 So this is pretty unwieldy, but it works great!
 It's quite reliable, and it's not even that slow.
 Well, it takes about 4 minutes, and that's kinda slow.
-For context, the interaction programs run in just a handful of seconds each, and `git` is very fast and the interactions don't produce any substantial amount of changes, so the `git push` was also quite fast.
+For context, the interaction programs run in just a handful of seconds each, and `git` is very fast and the interactions don't produce any any great volume of changes, so the `git push` was also quite fast.

 So the slowness is somewhere else.